Hornbill-Docs/servicemanager-config/servicemanager-config/setup/service-manager-users.md

 layout: article-toc
 ---
 # Users
-The list of users helps you view and manage who is using a subscription for Service Manager.
-Users can be added and removed from this list to provide or take away access.
+In Service Manager Setup, use the list of users in the main pane to manage who is using a subscription for Service Manager.
+You can add and remove users from this list to provide or take away access.

-## Assigning Users
+## Assigning users
-Provided there are available subscriptions, the `Assign User` button can be used to allocate a subscription to a user.
+Provided there are available subscriptions, click the **Assign User** button to allocate a subscription to a user.

-Adding a user to the list will reserve a subscription for the user.
-Service Manager roles will need to be allocated to their user account before they can access the Service Manager app.
+Adding a user to the list reserves a subscription for that user.
+Service Manager roles must be allocated to the users accounts before they can access the Service Manager app.

-## Removing Users
+## Removing users
-One or more users can be removed from the list by selecting the check-box next to their User ID and then clicking on the `Delete` button.
+To remove a user from the list, select the check box next to the User ID and then click the **Remove User** button (the bin icon).

 :::note
 Removing a user from this list does not remove any assigned Service Manager roles or rights.
 The subscription may be automatically reassigned the next time the user logs in if the setting `subscription.application.allocateOnLogin` is set to `ON`.